Did Your Bank Text You? It Could Be a Scam

 If the victims click on these links, they risk infecting their phones with malware or giving away their usernames and passwords.

-How to stay safe: Never share passwords, PINs, or 2FA codes with anyone — even colleagues, friends, or family members.
+How to stay safe: Never share passwords, PINs, or 2FA codes with anyone — even coworkers, friends, or family members.
 Scammers may have already hacked into their accounts and will use the information you give them to hack your accounts, too.

-The good news is that you’re not in immediate danger if you’ve only received or replied to a scam text.
+You’re not in immediate danger if you’ve only received or replied to a scam text.
 However, you should still take precautions to protect your account if you’ve given scammers any information.

 Here’s what to do: